zamp21/collabtrans/README.md

 [**简体中文**](/README_ZH.md) / [**English**](/README.md) / [**日本語**](/README_JP.md)

-**DocuTranslate** is a document translation tool that leverages advanced document parsing engines (such as [docling](https://github.com/docling-project/docling) and [minerU](https://mineru.net/)) combined with large language models (LLMs) to achieve precise translations for various document formats.
+**DocuTranslate** is a file translation tool that combines advanced document parsing engines (such as [docling](https://github.com/docling-project/docling) and [minerU](https://mineru.net/)) with large language models ( LLMs) to accurately translate documents in various formats.

-The new architecture adopts **Workflow** as its core, providing a highly configurable and extensible solution for different types of translation tasks.
+The new version adopts a **Workflow-centric** architecture, providing highly configurable and scalable solutions for various types of translation tasks.

-- ✅ **Supports Multiple Formats**: Capable of translating `pdf`, `docx`, `xlsx`, `md`, `txt`, `json`, `epub`, `srt`, and more.
+- ✅ **Support for Diverse Formats**: Capable of translating various file formats such as `pdf`, `docx`, `xlsx`, `md`, `txt`, `json`, `epub`, `srt`, etc.
-- ✅ **Table, Formula, and Code Recognition**: Utilizes `docling` and `mineru` to identify and translate tables, formulas, and code frequently found in academic papers.
+- ✅ **Table, Formula, and Code Recognition**: Utilizes `docling` and `minerU` to recognize and translate tables, formulas, and code frequently found in academic papers.
-- ✅ **JSON Translation**: Supports specifying values to be translated in JSON using `jsonpath-ng` syntax.
+- ✅ **JSON Translation**: Allows specifying translatable values within JSON using jsonpath-ng syntax.
-- ✅ **High-Fidelity Word/Excel Translation**: Supports translation of `docx` and `xlsx` files (currently does not support `doc` or `xls` files) while preserving the original formatting.
+- ✅ **High-Fidelity Word/Excel Translation**: Preserves the formatting of `docx` and `xlsx` files (note: `doc` and `xls` are not supported).
-- ✅ **Multi-AI Platform Support**: Compatible with most AI platforms, enabling high-performance concurrent AI translation with customizable prompts.
+- ✅ **Multiple AI Platform Support**: Covers major AI platforms and enables high-parallel AI translation with custom prompts.
-- ✅ **Asynchronous Support**: Designed for high-performance scenarios, offering full asynchronous support and a service interface for parallel task execution.
+- ✅ **Asynchronous Support**: Designed for high-performance scenarios, offering full asynchronous support and multi-task parallel processing APIs.
-- ✅ **Interactive Web Interface**: Provides an out-of-the-box Web UI and RESTful API for easy integration and usage.
+- ✅ **Interactive Web Interface**: Equipped with a ready-to-use Web UI and RESTful API.

-> When translating `pdf`, `html`, and other files, they are first converted to markdown, which **may lose** the original formatting.
-Users with strict formatting requirements should take note.
+> When translating `pdf` files, they are converted to markdown, **resulting in loss of the original layout**.
+Please be
+> cautious if layout preservation is a priority.

 > QQ Discussion Group: 1047781902